WhyDRS/Database/CONTRIBUTING.md

 Once approved, your contribution will be merged into the project!

-**Screenshots coming soon**.
-Also in the works: an easier way for contributors to enter their submissions.
+**In the works:** An easier way for contributors to enter their submissions.

 ## Getting Started with GitHub Desktop